Making Conservation a California Way of Life

 Beginning in 2012, however, the state was gripped by a severe drought that called for even greater water use reductions.
-In response to worsening drought conditions, Governor Brown mandated that water suppliers reduce urban water use by 25 percent.
+In response to worsening drought conditions, Former California Governor Jerry Brown mandated that water suppliers reduce urban water use by 25 percent.
 Remarkably, most California communities achieved this mandate, with some suppliers seeing reductions of more than 40 percent.

-Throughout this process, the Pacific Institute has worked closely with state agencies, including the State Water Board and Department of Water Resources, water suppliers, and a diverse coalition of environmental and social justice organizations, such as the Natural Resources Defense Council, WaterNow Alliance, Climate Resolve, California Coastkeeper Alliance, Community Water Center, and the Environmental Justice Coalition for Water.
+Throughout this process, the Pacific Institute worked closely with state agencies, including the State Water Board and Department of Water Resources, water suppliers, and a diverse coalition of environmental and social justice organizations, such as the Natural Resources Defense Council, WaterNow Alliance, Climate Resolve, California Coastkeeper Alliance, Community Water Center, and the Environmental Justice Coalition for Water.

 During the 2012-2016 California drought, the Pacific Institute played an active role in state and local drought response efforts, as well as preparation for future droughts.